 That said, it does contain more eggs than a conventional loaf of sliced bread, but, in my opinion, it doesn’t suffer the same sad fate as those overly eggy breads mentioned above.

-With this low carb bread recipe, eggs play a bigger role than they would in a traditional bread.
+Since this isn’t a low carb yeast bread recipe, we’ll be using the eggs to add height and fluff to our bread!
 Here are a couple of pointers that’ll help you get the fluffiest bread possible:

 Use an electric mixer to beat the eggs.